-Since the first seeds were sown at our Farm on Hurley Way, Soil Born Farms’ main goal has been to make healthy food a core part for people who live and work in the urban environment.
-This vision for an Edible City is taking root with a focus in south Sacramento.
+Since the first seeds were sown at the farm on Hurley Way, Soil Born Farms’ main goal has been to make healthy food a core part for people who live and work in the urban environment.
+This vision for an Edible City is taking root with a focus in South Sacramento.

 Vacant lots, parks and yards are perfect sites for growing fresh fruits and vegetables.
-Each year partners including Soil Born Farms, Yisrael Family Farms, Oak Park Sol, Sacramento Food Bank & Family Services, Ubuntu Green, landowners, park districts, and residents are working to glean over 50,000 pounds of fruit from neighborhood trees and to date have built over 120 gardens in south Sacramento.
+Each year partners including Soil Born Farms, Yisrael Family Farms, Oak Park Sol, Sacramento Food Bank & Family Services, landowners, park districts, and residents are working to glean over 50,000 pounds of fruit from neighborhood trees and to date have built over 120 gardens in South Sacramento.

 Food access partners in the Sacramento Urban Agriculture Coalition also guided the development of the region’s first Urban Agriculture Ordinance adopted by the City of Sacramento, which empowers people to produce and sell their own food from urban lots.
 These activities have flipped the notion of food deserts on its head, as an increasing amount of food is now being grown in the city.

 Partners including Soil Born Farms’ Growing Together program, Food Literacy Center, Sacramento Chinese Community Service Center and Edible Sac High are helping to develop comprehensive edible schoolyard programs at many school sites.
 With these programs, students experience food education in the garden, classroom, cafeteria and at home.
 This work is framed within a larger policy and curriculum focus that will support the development of a comprehensive food and agriculture career pathway model throughout the entire Sacramento City Unified School District.
-Recently, this school garden work was highlighted in Sacramento’s first A Garden in Every School Symposium that brought together over 225 educators from throughout the six-county region.
+Our school garden work was highlighted in Sacramento’s first A Garden in Every School Symposium that brought together over 225 educators from throughout the six-county region in 2015.